-The HEC-RAS model run predicted that the Peace River bed would degrade by approximately 1 to 1.5 m in a 2 km section of the river downstream from the tailrace due to bed material mobilization and lack of replenishing bed material supply from upstream.
+The HEC-RAS model run of the long duration extreme flood predicted that the Peace River bed would degrade by approximately 1 to 1.5 m in a 2 km section of the river downstream from the tailrace due to bed material mobilization and lack of replenishing bed material supply from upstream.
 Much of the scoured bed material would accumulate immediately downstream from the degradation zone in a 2 km aggradation zone, where the bed elevation would increase by a similar amount.
 Limited channel change was predicted farther downstream, suggesting that the channel changes would be localized.
 This result represents an upper bound channel change prediction for an extreme high flow scenario.